Hey everybody, welcome to our Trainer Academy Nutrition Certification Review!

-It is important to have a Go-to List comparing and reviewing the best nutrition certifications in the industry.
+It’s important to have a go-to list comparing and reviewing the best nutrition certifications in the industry.

 We assure you that, after this article, you will be able to make a great decision when choosing your optimal nutrition certification program.

 We feel that nutrition is a significant component of health and fitness practice, but at the same time, it is often overlooked.

 The focus for many trainers is far too often the exercise component of fitness and lifestyle coaching, and this plays out when looking at the focus towards certifications.

 The majority of certs earned by fitness professionals fall in the realm of exercise instruction.